DonnchaC/tor-hsdir-research/README.md

 I estimated only: 6 (Responsible Directories) * 2 (24 hour HidServDir Delay)) = 12 Tor instances would be required.
 It is possible to have two Tor nodes per IP, therefore it should be possible to perform a full DoS of a hidden service with just 6 static IP's.

+--

+Tor router_id is actually based on a hash of the OR descriptor which is published to the directory authorities.
+- router_get_router_hash() in routerparse.c :(